 Within the context of content creation, one of the biggest points of friction occurs when businesses decide whether to handle content writing in-house or outsource it to someone else.
 While the latter can be an effective option, it often creates issues with quality.

-Done well, outsourced content doesn’t need to suffer from a lack of quality.
+Done well, outsourced link building or content marketing doesn’t need to suffer from a lack of quality.
 The question is, does your brand know how to handle outsourcing the right way?

 Many successful businesses – both small and large – actually outsource all of their content creation to freelance writers and/or content marketing agencies.
 They do so for a number of reasons, including: